ml-explore/mlx-swift/Source/Mlx/Documentation.docc/Organization/shapes.md

 ``MLXArray`` is an N dimensional array.
 The number of dimensions is described by ``MLXArray/ndim`` and the size of each dimension can be examined with ``MLXArray/dim(_:)-ywch`` or ``MLXArray/shape``.

+Some of these functions can manipulate the shape without changing the contents while others will moves rows and columns as they modify the shape.

 ## Topics

 ### MLXArray Shape Methods (Same Size)